grounds/grounds-exec/README.md

         { stream: 'stderr', chunk: 'Error!\n' }
         { stream: 'status', chunk: 0 }

-The server has a spam prevention against each `run` request.
-The minimum delay between two run request is fixed to 0.5 seconds.

-In this case, you will receive for each ignored request:

-    { stream: 'ignored',  chunk: '' }

 If an error occured during a `run`, you will receive:

     { stream: 'error', chunk: 'Error message' }

+The server has a spam prevention against each `run` request.
+The minimum delay between two run request is fixed to 0.5 seconds, otherwise you will receive an error.

 ## Tests